buildsi/build-abi-tests/README.md

 This is a repo of little tests and snippets which I wrote to test particular Features of abi compatibility programs like libabigail.

+# Tools
+## swap-libs-audit

+This is a very simple ld_audit library that looks for a environment variable called SWAP_LIB_FILENAME that points to a file which has a list of libraries that should be replaced.
+The file format is extremely simple each line should have the name of a library and the one that should replace it.

+The point of this utility is to allow a user to actually test false positives and false negatives and see what happens when you run them.

 # Tests
 ## libabigail sees all undefined symbols
 ```